Blog Customer Success

 The main purpose of prompt engineering is to enrich your instance of the chatbot with contextual knowledge.
 In fact, context is extremely important if you want to get any value from the AI.

 ChatGPT generates content based on the knowledge and data it already has.
-So, if you want it to generate content that is relevant to you, you need to train it with corresponding contextual data first.
+So, if you want it to generate content that is relevant to you, you need to train ChatGPT with corresponding contextual data first.

 Consider the following example, courtesy of Lincoln Murphy — the top evangelist of ChatGPT in CS as of now.
 Let’s say you want to create a case study using the chatbot.
 To do that, you will need to feed two types of contextual data to the model: task data and session data.